 Because, again, the physical world was meant to provide us with the freedom to make choices, and to choose to love Him or not.
 This freedom comes with responsibility, however.
 This means consequences.
 Every decision we make comes with consequences.
 If He swooped in and corrected everything just by us asking Him, it would deny us our freedom not only to forget God but also to deal with the lessons and consequences of our actions in whatever way we wanted to.

-Remember that freedom not only means the freedom to do things, but the responsibility of the consequences of our actions.
+Remember that freedom not only means the freedom to do things.
+It also means having the responsibility for the consequences of our actions.
 This is why it is critical that He not interfere.

 But if we pray to Him, that exercise of our freedom has an effect upon our consciousness.
 This means that we grow closer to Him.
-It means that we also grow closer to the time where we can rid ourselves of the physical realm and return to the spiritual realm.
+It means that we also grow closer to the time where we can escape the physical realm and resume our natural position in the spiritual realm.